ferchovzla/geometric_shapes_api/README.md

-Project for calculate area, perimeter, volume for geomterics shape.
+Project for calculate area, perimeter, volume for geometrics shape.